 Memory leaks on ICA service nodes, resulting in a high memory usage.
 [NGSWS-7014]

-Application fails to launch because Citrix Gateway service node does not send the X-NGS-Session-Id header as part of policy document retrieval request to the CVMs.
+Application fails to launch because the Citrix Gateway service node does not send the X-NGS-Session-Id header as part of the policy document retrieval request to the CVMs.
 [NGSWS-6963]

 For example, consider that a customer has an Okta protected SaaS app (like Workday).
-The customer may want that even though the actual Workday data traffic is not routed via Citrix Gateway service, the authentication traffic to Okta server is routed through Citrix Gateway service via an on premises Gateway Connector.
-This helps a customer to avoid a second factor authentication from Okta server as the user is connecting to Okta server from within the corporate network.
+The customer might want that even though the actual Workday data traffic is not routed via the Citrix Gateway service, the authentication traffic to the Okta server is routed through the Citrix Gateway service via an on-premises Gateway Connector.
+This helps a customer to avoid a second factor authentication from the Okta server as the user is connecting to the Okta server from within the corporate network.